One wonderful thing about Outlook is that it offers a variety of tools for organizing your tasks.

 You can use quick parts in your Outlook messages to insert commonly used or personalized content.
 When you open a message, you can add content or edit existing content in the message by using quick parts.

 If you want to edit/modify your quick parts entries, the edit properties option is available in the above snapshot, you must follow the instruction for the quick parts gallery, and click edit properties.

-Modify Building Block dialog box shows up, you can easily edit the inputs after all your satisfaction click OK.
+Modify Building Block dialog box shows up, and you can easily edit the inputs after all your satisfaction clicks OK.

-How to Organize & Delete Quick Part in Outlook?
+How to Organize & Delete Quick Parts in Outlook?